go-skynet/localai-website/content/howtos/easy-setup-full.md

 Once localai is done setting up, in a new CMD or Bash window.

+Open on the (Linux) SH or (Windows) BAT file, this will install all of the things needed for the program.

-type `python main.py` and enjoy your localai setup
+Then once that is done, type `python main.py` and enjoy localai!